databrickslabs/remorph/core/README.md

 done [82 ms]
 ```

+Note that the formatting configuration is contained in the .g4 files themselves, so there is no need to
+provide a configuration file.
+Please do not change the formatting rules.

 ### Caveat

 Some of the grammar definitions (`src/main/antlr4/com/databricks/labs/remorph/parsers/<dialect>/<dialect>Parser.g4`)
 may still be works-in-progress and, as such, may contain rules that are either incorrect or simply
-_get in the way_ of implementing the Snowflake->IR translation.
+_get in the way_ of implementing the <dialect> -> IR translation.

 When stumbling upon such a case, one should:
 - materialize the problem in a (failing) test in `<Dialect><something>BuilderSpec`, flagged as `ignored` until the problem is solved